 After the order is entered, the applicant is released from all disabilities resulting from the conviction and the conviction may not be shown or made known for any purpose.

 Alcoholic Beverage Code § 106.12(c).

-4. Expunction For Arrest Without a Conviction
+2. Expunction for Alcohol Offense Arrest Without a Conviction

-Any person who was placed under arrest for only one Alcoholic Beverage Code offense while a minor and who was not convicted of the offense may apply to the court in which the person was charged to have the records of the arrest expunged.
+Any person who was placed under arrest (including a non-custodial arrest) for only one Alcoholic Beverage Code offense while a minor and who was not convicted of the offense may apply to the court in which the person was charged to have the records of the arrest expunged.
 Alcoholic Beverage Code § 106.12(d).